prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 boolean dsl_sink_num_in_use_max_set(uint max);
 ```
 This service sets the "maximum number of Sinks" that can be `in-use` at any one time.
 The value is defined as `DSL_DEFAULT_SINK_NUM_IN_USE_MAX` on service initialization.
 The actual maximum is imposed by the GPU/CPUs in use.
-It's the responsibility of the client application to set the value correctly.
+It is the responsibility of the client application to set the value correctly.

 **Returns**
-* `false` if the new value is less than the actual current number of Sinks in use, `true` otherwise
+* `false` if the new value is less than the actual current number of Sinks in use, `true` otherwise.

 **Python Example**
 ```Python